nicolardi/open_blog/src/blog/4-fixing-blog-google-analytics.md

 ```

 Running yarn build I can see lots of interesting things.
-In particular there are a couple of entries quite interesting
+In particular, there are a couple of entries quite interesting

 ```js
   {